Kawo ǝn Doro ɗa Ẽ Ɓǝna

 an kǝp namo ɓan kǝp namo

-In the above example, “yo” is not added because the speaker is just making a statement.
+the above example, “yo” is not added because the speaker is just making a

 “I am farming” “We are farming”